Looking for details on Suicide Squad: Kill the Justice League, Rocksteady’s next triple-A offering? You’re in the right place.

 Suicide Squad: Kill the Justice League news and rumors

-Ahead of Suicide Squad: Kill the Justice League’s next big reveal at DC FanDome on October 16, some new key art has been released.
+Ahead of Suicide Squad: Kill the Justice League’s appearance at DC FanDome 2021, some new key art was released.
 The Artwork gives us a fresh look at the game’s four main playable characters: Harley Quinn, Deadshot, Captain Boomerang and King Shark.
-We don’t know when exactly during DC FanDome the game will make an appearance but we can be sure it’ll be present in some capacity during the show.

 Look what we have here…Tune into DC FanDome 10/16 @ 10:00am PT to see more. #DCFanDome #SuicideSquadGame pic.twitter.com/dGreeK4ToOSeptember 24, 2021

 It looks like Suicide Squad: Kill the Justice League won’t be expanding its roster of playable characters beyond the four that have already been confirmed.
 As reported by PCGamesN, a press release for the game states that “yhe game’s original narrative follows the four Suicide Squad members as they take on an impossible mission to save Earth and kill the World’s Greatest DC Super Heroes,” which strongly suggests no more will be added.
 This definitely casts doubt on previous rumors that the game will be an evolving live service title in the style of Marvel’s Avengers.